liu2g/mgms/code/AVRC-template/README.md

-On Windows, the tools are bundled in a suit "WinAVR".
-This is available to download at http://winavr.sourceforge.net/ or https://sourceforge.net/projects/winavr/files/.
-Run the exe installer then all tools should be installed and available with a new terminal.
+On Windows, driver needs to be installed separately.
+This is available at https://github.com/adafruit/Adafruit_Windows_Drivers/releases.
+After installation, there should be an entry called "LibUSB-Win32 Devices / USBtinyISP AVR Programmer" in Device manager.